ekimb/rust-mdbg/README.md

 which will create `example.msimpl.gfa` and `example.msimpl.fa` files.

-In the case that you only want to convert to base-space with no graph simplification, run
+In the case that you only want to convert to base-space with no graph simplification, there are two ways:
+* with `gfatools`

+`gfatools asm -u  example.gfa > example.unitigs.gfa`
-`target/release/to_basespace --gfa example.gfa --sequences example.sequences`
+`target/release/to_basespace --gfa example.unitigs.gfa --sequences example.sequences`

+* without `gfatools` (slower, but the code is more straightforward to understand)

+`utils/complete_gfa.py example.sequences example.gfa`

-which will create an `example.complete.gfa` file that you can convert to FASTA with
+In both cases this will create an `example.complete.gfa` file that you can convert to FASTA with

 `bash $DIR/gfa2fasta.sh example.complete`